-The MSHN Compliance Plan encompasses the activities (operational and administrative) of all MSHN board members, employees, and contractual providers.
-It is the expectation the Provider Network will follow the standards identified in the MSHN Compliance Plan or develop their own Compliance Plan that minimally meets the standards identified in the MSHN Compliance Plan and in accordance with the Code of Federal Regulations, Title 42, Part 438.608: Program Integrity Requirements.
+The MSHN Compliance Plan encompasses the activities of all MSHN board members, employees, and contractual providers.
+It is the expectation the Provider Network will follow the standards identified in the MSHN Compliance Plan or develop their own Compliance Plan that minimally meets the standards identified by MSHN and in accordance with the Code of Federal Regulations, Title 42, Part 438.608: Program Integrity Requirements.